-You can add your own stamps by pressing the + button or edit an existing stamp by selecting it and then tapping the ellipsis button and choosing "Edit..." from the menu.
+You can add your own stamps by pressing the "..." button or edit an existing stamp by selecting it, tapping again to show the contextual menu, and choosing "Edit."
 This opens the stamp editor where you can draw or edit your design.